-Lisa serves as co-chair of the firm's global Women's Leadership Committee and the New York Office Women's Forum and as a member of the firm's Diversity Steering Board.
+Lisa serves as Chair of the firm's global Women's Leadership Committee and the New York Office Women's Forum and as a member of the firm's Diversity Steering Board.

 Lisa is an adjunct professor at Fordham University School of Law where she teaches Patent Litigation.

-- Lead counsel in Hatch-Waxman patent litigation involving Lexiscan® (Astellas US and Gilead Sciences v.
-Apotex, Sandoz, Sun Pharma and Wockhardt, D. Del.)
+- Lead counsel in multi-defendant Hatch-Waxman patent litigation involving Lexiscan® (Astellas US and Gilead Sciences v.
+Apotex, et al., D. Del.)

-- Trial counsel in biotech patent infringement action relating to Soliris® (eculizumab) (Chugai v.
+- Trial counsel in biotech patent infringement action relating to Ultomiris® (ravulizumab) (Chugai v.
 Alexion, D. Del)

 - Lead counsel in biotech patent infringement suit involving PD-1/PD-L1 immunotherapy technology (Bristol-Myers Squibb, Ono Pharmaceutical and Tasuku Honjo v.
 EMD Serono, Merck KGaA and Pfizer, D. Del.)